aleshaleksey/fansys23/skills.md

   - For every size category below medium, this number is halved.
 - Throwing items and creatures beyond a normal distance.
   - More data needed.
 - Outrunning creatures with the same base speed in short overland chases (opposed roll rules).
 - Entertaining others with a feats of physical prowess (see "Difficulties and recommended thresholds").
 - **Take care**: Yes.
 - **Try again**: Yes, although the DM may rule that failure on a retry results in the "crippled" condition.

-__STR: Climb__
+#### Climb

 This is a skill specific to scaling steep or vertical surfaces, trees, ropes and entities larger than oneself.
 A creature without a *climb* skill climbs at 1/4 of its base speed.
 Unless otherwise stated, no action is required, and the roll is made as part of the entity's movement.
 This follows the "Difficulties and recommended thresholds" as follows.

 - Base Thresholds:
   - 4: A steep embankment, ladder, knotted rope, or tree with many branches.
   - 8: A rope or near vertical rock with many big holds and ledges, or average tree.